Kartik brilliant choice for 'Hera Pheri 3', makers and Akshay should sort out things: Suniel Shetty | Entertainment

 - India

-Bollywood star Suniel Shetty on Thursday said he is thrilled about Kartik Aaryan joining the ''Hera Pheri'' franchise and clarified that the actor has not replaced his co-star Akshay Kumar in the upcoming third part.
+Bollywood star Suniel Shetty has said he is thrilled about Kartik Aaryan joining the ''Hera Pheri'' franchise and clarified that the actor has not replaced his co-star Akshay Kumar in the upcoming third part.

 The popular comedy film series revolves around three men Raju (Kumar), Shyam (Shetty) and Babu Bhaiya (Paresh Rawal) who hatch silly plans to make a quick buck.